meooow25/samsort/HOWTO.md

 * Sort by index.
 Better, but has avoidable allocations in the form of the index array.

 Neither are ideal.
-The most efficient way to sort small elements is to sort an array of such elements directly.
-Unfortunately this library cannot to used to do this.
-This library offers only two functions, one to sort boxed values, and one to sort `Int`s.
+The most efficient way to sort small elements is to sort the array of such elements directly.
+Unfortunately, this library cannot to used to do this because there are only two functions, one to sort boxed values, and one to sort `Int`s.

-If we must use this library to sort such small elements, sort by index is the method of choice.
-It is not ideal, but it will not be terrible.
+If we must use this library to sort such small elements, sorting by index is the method of choice.
+It is not ideal, but it will not be slow either.

-You can also consider the library [`primitive-sort`](https://hackage.haskell.org/package/primitive-sort).
+You may also consider the library [`primitive-sort`](https://hackage.haskell.org/package/primitive-sort).
 It can sort such small elements efficiently, though it has some drawbacks (not adaptive, cannot sort a slice, cannot sort using a comparison function, more dependencies).